- CBD Oil for Alzheimer’s – Could It Help?

 Research on Alzheimer’s Disease and CBD

 Unfortunately, there is a lack of human studies into the effects of CBD oil benefits for Alzheimer’s.
-Watt and Karl performed a review of studies into the potential of CBD oil for dementia and Alzheimer’s patients.
+Watt and Karl reviewed studies that looked into the potential of CBD oil for dementia and Alzheimer’s patients.
 They published their paper in Frontiers in Pharmacology in 2017.
 It concluded that there is “‘proof of principle’ for the therapeutic benefits CBD and possibly CBD-THC combinations pose for AD therapy.”

 However, it acknowledged that the research is limited to studies on mice aged 3-6 months.
 The mice are relatively young since Alzheimer’s diagnosis usually happens relatively late in the disease’s progression.
 Nonetheless, research offers ‘promising preclinical data.’
 The researchers also suggested that translating this work into a clinical setting is quickly achievable.